HumanSignal/label-studio/docs/source/guide/prompts_create.md

 You can find your OpenAI API key on the [API key page](https://platform.openai.com/api-keys).

-Once added, all OpenAI models will appear in the base model options when you configure your prompt.
+Once added, all supported OpenAI models will appear in the base model options when you configure your prompt.

 {% enddetails %}